 This is the perfect Christmas Eve scent, and therefore totally out of step with today’s sunny weather.
 However, I am going out this evening, so all bets are off and I’ll wear what I like.
 And what I like is this.
 If there’s any left on my skin on Sunday, then even better.
 It smells like Sunday morning anyway.

-Like CDG Avignon, this is playing hard to get in the UK, although samples and full bottles are available online from UK suppliers Les Senteurs and Scents and Sensibility.
+Like CDG Avignon, this is playing hard to get in the UK, although samples and full bottles are available online from UK suppliers Les Senteurs.
 I adore the smell of church incense, and I adore this.
-It would smell incredible on a man too, but if I did mange to get hold of a bottle, I can’t see me sharing it.
+It would smell incredible on a man too, but if I did manage to get hold of a bottle, I can’t see me sharing it.